-The UK becomes a “third country” from 30 March and your UK driving licence could become invalid immediately (see “No deal scenario” below, under “Further explanation”).
+The UK becomes a “third country” from the date of Exit and your UK driving licence would become invalid (see “No deal scenario” below, under “Further explanation”).

 What can you do at this stage?

-– Consider applying to exchange your UK driving licence for a German one if you intend to be staying here – and driving – after 29 March 2019.
+– Get in your application as soon as possible to exchange your UK driving licence for a German one if you intend to be staying here – and driving – after the Exit date.

 – Read the current fact sheets (in English) from the German Federal Ministry of Transport on driving licences (See links below – they contain a lot of extra detail).